-This breed of goldfish can be distinguished from others because of its long, flowing and deeply forked tail.
+They are distinguished from others by the long, flowing and deeply forked tail.
 The comet goldfish is also slimmer and smaller when compared to the ordinary goldfish.

 - The comet goldfish is a great breed for those new to keeping an aquarium.
-The comet is easy to take care of and because of its hardy nature can be kept in an outdoor pond or inside your house in an aquarium or tank.
+They’re easy to take care of and because of a hardy nature can be kept in an outdoor pond or inside your house in an aquarium or tank.

-- The comet goldfish are much smaller than the common goldfish.
-An average comet usually reaches six to ten inches although there are certain fish specimens that can reach up to twelve inches.
+- These are much smaller than the common goldfish.
+An average comet usually reaches 6 to 10 inches although there are certain specimens that can reach up to 12 inches.

-- The tips of the caudal fin are clear and this is attractive, especially if it seen in the background of the comets color; the graceful flow is beautiful to watch!
+- The tips of the caudal fin are clear and this is attractive, especially if it’s seen in the background of the comets color.
+The graceful flow is beautiful to watch.

-- Commonly, this goldfish is yellow and silver in colour.
+- Commonly this goldfish is yellow and silver in color.
 However they can also come in a combination of other metallic colors.

-- Comets are very fertile and they can multiply and propagate in a short span of time.
+- They are very fertile and can multiply and propagate in a short span of time.
 They are one of the most prolifically bred fish in pet shops.

 Sarasa comet fish facts